jiangheng90/draco_decoder/README.md

   [https://github.com/jiangheng90/draco_decoder_js.git](https://github.com/jiangheng90/draco_decoder_js.git)

 This design provides a unified Rust API while seamlessly switching between native and WASM implementations under the hood.

+## build guide
+- install essential for draco build
+- cargo build

+⚠️ Warning:
+This crate currently work in progress, I have not tested on many devices of building.  now on windows it only support build on MSVC, and it may have some build issues.

 ## native/wasm usage